Skip to content

 April 2, 2020

 Currently, the United States is facing an affordable housing shortage of approximately 7 million units.
-Under the circumstances, the fact that the H.R.
-4351, also known as the "Yes in My Backyard" (YIMBY) Act, has recently passed the House comes as no surprise.
-To understand the legislative consequences of this bill and what it means for lower-income families, let's analyze the proposed amendments that will come into effect if the bill is signed into law.
+Given the situation, it is not surprising that H.R.
+4351, called the "Yes in My Backyard" (YIMBY) Act, has passed the House.
+To understand the effects of this bill on lower-income families, let's look at the proposed changes.
+These changes will take effect if the bill becomes law.

 Manufactured Homes Will Be Allowed in Different Residential Districts

-Additionally, the MHI has proposed a new directive that asks the HUD to require localities to include manufactured homes in their affordable housing strategies and community development plans.
+The MHI has suggested a new rule.
+This rule tells HUD to make sure local areas include manufactured homes in their affordable housing plans.
+It also applies to community development strategies.

 The YIMBY Act Will Encourage Manufactured Housing Production